“I want to talk of the past and the present and the future with you…”

 In A Cup Of Tea concerns Kannai, one of the guards of a nobleman, Lord Sado.
 One day Kannai breaks from formation, drawing disapproving looks from his fellows, to refresh himself with a cup of tea.
 But as he goes to drink, he sees within his cup the reflection of someone not himself…

 It is the face of a much younger man, who smiles sneeringly at him.
-Disconcerted, Kannai glances around, changing his own stance and the angle of his cup; but he cannot find anyone or anything that could explain the reflection.
+Disconcerted, Kannai glances around, changing his own stance and the angle of his cup; but he cannot find anyone or anything that could explain the reflection, or prevent it from appearing.
 On impulse, he empties his cup upon the ground.
 He then puts that cup aside, choosing another and pouring himself fresh tea.

 And the reflection appears again.
 This time Kannai throws away not only the tea but the cup itself, which shatters.
 Defiantly, he then makes himself a third cup—and when the reflection appears again, even more defiantly he drinks his tea: reflection and all.